Shadrock/online-GIS-programming-course/Week_3/Lab_3/README.md

 import ...

 ```
-Add mor instructions as needed!
+Add more instructions as needed!
 You can add images by putting them in the `images` folder and linking them like this:
 ![An Image of Marx](images/Marxxx.png)

-Add mor instructions as needed!
+Add more instructions as needed!

 # Creating a Finished Product with Carto
 Explain what their output should be (e.g. GeoJSON, a CSV, a Shapefile) and then link to the service we want to use for finishing (e.g. Tableau).
 Be sure to link to a tutorial or instructions about uploading the files to that service.
 For example...